-Item Description Duration Set the duration of the vibration.
+Items Description Amplitude Set the strength of the amplitude of the vibration.
+Unit: % It is not displayed when "Center By Shift" is selected.
+Duration Set the duration of the vibration.
 Unit: ms It is not displayed when "Center By Shift" is selected.
 Frequency Set the frequency of the vibration.
 Unit: Hz It is not displayed when "Center By Shift" is selected.

 Adjust the amplitude and frequency so that the parts concentrate in the specified direction as quickly as possible.
 Set the vibration time to the time it takes centering to complete.

-- (1) Put in an appropriate number of parts (e.g., optimal number of input parts).

-- (2) Click the <Run> button.

-- (3) Check the operation.

-Adjust the parameters as needed and click the <Run> button again.
-(For more detail, see 2.4.14 How to adjust feeder parameters.)
+- 1. Put in an appropriate number of parts (e.g., optimal number of input parts). - 2.
+Click [Run] button. - 3.
+Check the operation.
+Adjust the parameters as needed and click the [Run] button again.
+Refer to the following for further details.

-2.4.7 Region - Automatic Calibration
+3.2.4.7 Region Automatic Calibration

 Performs the calibration of the pick region shifting.
-This item is displayed when "Pick region" selected.
-(See 2.3.6 Pick)
+This item is displayed when "Pick region" is selected.
+Refer to the following section for further details.

+Pick